weaveworks/weave-gitops-enterprise/docs/monitoring-performance.md

 ![pprof web ui overview](monitoring/imgs/pprof-web-ui.png)

 Use the pprof view that better helps you understand these two questions:

- a) what is the function that is generating objects for the heap that are not freed
+ 1. What is the function that is generating objects for the heap that are not freed?
- b) what is the call chain that ends up calling the function
+ 2. What is the call chain that ends up calling the function?

 For example,